psychotimmy/RC2014/README.md

 ### CP/M 2.2 128Mb Compact Flash image for RC2014 with SIO/2 serial board

-Pre-formatted CP/M 2.2 image for the RC2014.
+Compressed, pre-formatted CP/M 2.2 image for the RC2014.
+Uncompress the file.
 On Linux / UNIX use:

 dd if=rc2014sio2cpm.img of=/dev/\<your cf device name\>